Bookmark saved

 He kept walking.

 Mira stayed in the workshop.
-Looked at the covered power core.
-At the salvaged equipment.
-At the improvised systems that kept New Haven alive.
+The covered power core.
+The salvaged equipment.
+The improvised systems that kept New Haven alive.
 Barely.
 Inadequately.
 But alive.

 Jorin was right.
 The Confederation couldn't keep pretending improvisation was enough.
 They needed real technology.
 Real knowledge.
 Real infrastructure.
 Systems that didn't fail at critical moments.
 Medicine that worked.
 Power that lasted.